-The San Francisco Estuary Partnership's CCMP is a collaborative agreement about what should be done to protect and restore the Estuary - a road map for restoring the Estuary's chemical, physical, and biological processes to health.
 The first CCMP, required under a reauthorization of the Clean Water Act in 1987, was produced in 1993 after several years of status assessments and policy discussions in which over 100 different stakeholder groups took part.
 It was the first plan to recognize that the Bay and the Delta should be managed as one Estuary, and remains the only plan of such scope to date.
 After 14 years of implementation, the CCMP was updated in 2007 to include new and revised actions while maintaining many actions from the original.

-The 2016 CCMP reflects the changing context of estuary management over the last few decades.
+The 2016 CCMP reflects the changing context of Estuary management over the last few decades.
 While this version incorporates many of the original CCMP goals, it has a new focus on the need to plan and adapt to climate change.
 In addition, the actions in the new CCMP address the results of our 2015 State of the Estuary assessment.
 This assessment examined numerous science-based indicators of the health of five Estuary attributes: water, living resources, habitats, ecological processes, and people.
 This strong link between science and management will allow for a more direct evaluation of the outcome of our CCMP actions.

-The 2016 CCMP is also more streamlined, with less than 35 priority actions.
-By focusing on a more manageable number of priority actions, and updating priorities every five years, the Partnership expects to be more effective in implementing its broader goals for 2050.
+The 2016 CCMP revision represents a major overhaul of earlier documents.
+The 2007 CCMP included over 200 actions.
+The new structure includes 32 actions to be carried out over five years, connected to 35-year goals and objectives.
+By focusing on a more manageable number of priority actions, and updating priorities every five years, the Partnership expects to be more responsive and adaptable in the face of uncertain and changing environmental conditions.